matteomenapace/hacking-games-with-verbs/README.md

 To be prepared ahead of the workshop:

-1. a **[short presentation](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/presentation.md)** to be delivered in a _kamishibai_[<sup id="s3">3</sup>](#-kamishibai) fashion, scribbling key concepts on a flip chart as you introduce them to participants, asking them questions and fostering an open discussion.
-Besides, the hands-on nature of the workshop makes digital slides inappropriate
+1. A **[short presentation](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/presentation.md)** to be delivered in a _kamishibai_[<sup id="s3">3</sup>](#-kamishibai) fashion, scribbling key concepts on a flip chart as you introduce them to participants, asking them questions and fostering an open discussion.
+Besides, the hands-on nature of the workshop makes digital slides inappropriate.
-2. a set of **printed [game cards](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/games.md)**, each of them including a visual reference, a short explanation and a few questions to help teams analyse their game
+2. A set of **printed [game cards](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/games.md)**, each of them including a visual reference, a short explanation and a few questions to help teams analyse their game.
-3. a set of **printed [issue cards](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/cheatsheet.md)**, each of them including related keywords and an example scenario to stimulate different takes on the issue.
-Participants can choose to approach the issue in an abstract way, in more geographically or historically specific way or anything in between
+3. A set of **printed [issue cards](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/cheatsheet.md)**, each of them including related keywords and an example scenario to stimulate different takes on the issue.
+Participants can choose to approach the issue in an abstract way, in more geographically or historically specific way or anything in between.
-4. a **printed [brainstorming cheatsheet](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/cheatsheet.md)** with tips and questions to help team discussion
+4. A **printed [brainstorming cheatsheet](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/blob/master/cheatsheet.md)** with tips and questions to help team discussion.
-5. a set of **printed [props](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/tree/master/images/games)** for people to use as main movable visual modules when prototyping their new gameplays.
+5. A set of **printed [props](https://github.com/matteomenapace/paper-prototype-socially-responsive-games-with-verbs/tree/master/images/games)** for people to use as main movable visual modules when prototyping their new gameplays.
 Physical paper pieces compel participants to reason in visual and spatial terms.
-They also allow for a more democratic process, since all team members can rearrange elements as if they were working on a jigsaw puzzle
+They also allow for a more democratic process, since all team members can rearrange elements as if they were working on a jigsaw puzzle.

 Additional materials needed for the paper-prototyping activity: